LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 Apparently, Cheat Engine can improve pointerscan with gathered heap data.
 The heap is used to figure out the offset sizes, instead of blindly guessing them.
 This should greatly improve speed and a lot less useless results and give perfect pointers, but if the game allocates gigantic chunks of heap memory, and then divides it up itself, this will give wrong results.
 If you only allow static and heap addresses in the path, when the address searched isn't a heap address, the scan will return 0 results.
 I do not really know how Cheat Engine gathers heap data here to improve the pointerscan, but since this mode is unchecked by default, we should be fine without it.

 By default, the pointer path may only be inside the region 0000000000000000-7FFFFFFFFFFFFFFF.
 There's a fancier option to limit scan to specified region file, which presumably enables a more complex, discontinuous region.
-Or you can filter pointers so that they end with specific offsets.
+Or you can filter pointers so that they end with specific offsets[^15].
 Or you can indicate that the base address must be in specific range, which will only mark the given range as valid base address (this reduces the number of results, and internally makes use of the "Only find paths with a static address" feature by marking the provided range as static only, so it must be enabled).

 Pointers with read-only nodes are excluded by default, so the pointerscan will throw away memory that is readonly.
 When it looks for paths, it won't encounter paths that pass through read only memory blocks.
 This is often faster and yields less useless results, but if the game decides to mark a pointer as readonly Cheat Engine won't find it.

 Only paths with a static address are "found".
 The pointerscan will only store a path when it starts with a static address (or easily looked up address).
-It may miss pointers that are accessed by special paths like thread local storage (but even then they'd be useless for Cheat Engine as they will change).
+It may miss pointers that are accessed through special paths like thread local storage (but even then they'd be useless for Cheat Engine as they will change).
 When it's disabled, it finds every single pointer path.
 Now, this bit is interesting, because the checkbox talks about "find", but the description talks about "store", so we can guess there's no trick to only "finding" correct ones.
 It's going to find a lot of things, and many of them will be discarded.
 It also mentions thread-local storage and how we probably shouldn't worry about it.

 Cheat Engine won't stop traversing a path when a static has been found by default.
 When the pointerscanner goes through the list of pointervalues with a specific value, this will stop exploring other paths as soon as it encounters a static pointer to that value.
 By enabling this option, some valid results could be missed.
 This talks about "pointervalues with a specific value", which is a bit too obscure for me to try and make any sense out of it.

 Addresses must be 32-bit alligned.
 Only pointers that are stored in an address dividable by 4 are looked at.
 When disabled, it won't bother.
 It enables fast scans, but "on some horrible designed games that you shouldn't even play it won't find the paths".
-Values in memory are often aligned, so reducing the search space by 75% is a no-brainer.
+Values in memory are often aligned, so reducing the search space by 75%[^16] is a no-brainer.

 Cheat Engine can optionally verify that the first element of pointerstruct must point to module (e.g vtable).
 Object oriented programming languages tend to implement classobjects by having a pointer in the first element to something that describes the class.
 With this option enabled, Cheat Engine will check if it's a classobject by checking that rule.
 If not, it won't see it as a pointer.
 It should yield a tremendous speed increase and almost perfect pointers, but it doesn't work with runtime generated classes (Java, .NET).
 Optionally, it can also accept non-module addresses.
-I have no idea how this is achieved, but since it's disabled by default, we can forget about it.
+I have no idea how this is achieved, but since it's disabled by default, we should be able to safely ignore it.

 By default, no looping pointers are allowed.
 This will filter out pointerpaths that ended up in a loop (for example, base->p1->p2->p3->p1->p4 since you could just as well do base->p1->p4 then, so throw this one away (base->p1->p4 will be found another way)).
 This gives less results so less diskspace used, but slightly slows down the scan as it needs to check for loops every single iteration.
 The thought of how much data the 5GB scan would generate without this option makes me shiver.